flybywiresim/aircraft/README.md

 See [Contributing.md](.github/Contributing.md)

-## Known Issues (Please note that most issues are being worked on and some of them may even be fixed in the dev branch)
+## Known Issues (Please note that most issues are being worked on and some of them may even be fixed in the master branch)

 - Captain's PFD may occasionally turn off during flight
 - No Smoking switch doesn't use full range of motion.